 Any proposed amendments or removals of KRAs must undergo a consultation process that includes affected property owners, local government and the extractive industry proponent (if applicable).

-If GSQ decides to proceed with the amendment or removal, the Minister for Natural Resources, Mines and Energy will provide a report summarising the issues raised during the consultation to the Minister for Local Government, Racing and Multicultural Affairs and ask that they consider amending or removing the KRA in the SPP.
+If GSQ decides to proceed with the amendment or removal, the Minister for Resources will provide a report summarising the issues raised during the consultation to the Minister for State Development, Infrastructure, Local Government and Planning and ask that they consider amending or removing the KRA in the SPP.

 - Read about state planning laws.